 The AMBER care bundle is a communication and planning tool that supports a systematic approach for clinical teams to proactively manage the care of hospital patients who are facing an uncertain recovery and who are at risk of dying despite treatment.
 “Uncertain recovery” means that your patient is being actively treated for an acute problem but may not recover, due to limited reversibility caused by an underlying illness.

-It does not change a patient's treatment or care - it helps staff to realise when they should talk with the patients about what treatment and care they would prefer should the worst happen.
+It does not change a patient’s treatment or care – it helps staff to realise when they should talk with the patients about what treatment and care they would prefer if their condition gets worse.

 Why is it called the AMBER care bundle?

-The term 'AMBER' is used to reflect the need for close attention to be given to a person who staff are particularly worried about.
+The term 'AMBER' is used to reflect the need for close attention to be given to a person who staff is particularly worried about.
 It stands for:

 - Best practice